AdamDriverFactCheck/AdamDriverFactCheck/README.md

 Is something wrong?
 Send a pull request with evidence.

+***Are you here because someone claimed Adam Driver said a particular thing about the United States military or foreign policy?*** Stay tuned for a deep dive into his interviews and a compilation of both the positive and negative things he's said about the military.

 ## Claim: Adam Driver joined the Marine Corps to get retribution for 9/11

 **Fact Check:** Partially true; lacks context